 - Ideally, the proposed research should be feasible to complete within 1-2 years, and semi-annual progress reports will be required.

 - Project proposal must conform to accepted standards of research conduct (e.g., ARVO Guidelines for Use of Animals in Research, Declaration of Helsinki, etc.) and receive appropriate institutional review board approval as necessary.
-The Retina Society and involved committee are not responsible for judging or assessing appropriate research oversight.
+The Retina Society and the involved committee are not responsible for judging or assessing appropriate research oversight.

 - 75% of funds are to be distributed upon receipt of the grant.
 The remaining 25% of the funds will be distributed upon receipt of a detailed report of actual expenditures, or a satisfactory interim report.